-In order to be eligible for the preferred risk policy, the building must also meet certain loss-history requirements.
-If there are two claims, or disaster relief payments for flooding of $1,000 or more, or three losses of any amount, the structure is ineligible for a preferred risk policy.
+Buildings that meet the above requirements must also meet the PRP loss history requirements.
+If there are two prior claims on the property, disaster relief payments for flood-related damage of $1,000 or more, or three losses of any amount, the structure is ineligible for the PRP.

 To view flood insurance policy rates, click here.